Jacob H. Smith: Waller's court-martial

 Smith's order was not discovered by superiors or the media at the time it was given.
 It was only revealed in the course of the court martial of Major Littleton Waller, one of Smith's subordinates, which began on March 17, 1902.
 Major Waller was being tried for ordering the execution of eleven mutinous Filipino porters.

 Waller did not mention Smith's order in his defense, instead relying on provisions of U.S. Armies General Order Number 100, also known as the Lieber Code, dictating how U.S. soldiers were expected to conduct themselves during wartime.
 That code is considered a precursor to the Geneva Conventions but, in contrast to later agreements regarding rules of war, it permitted the killing of prisoners of war in reprisal for violations of the rules of war by the enemy, and called for the summary execution of spies, saboteurs and guerrilla fighters.

 Waller's counsel had rested his defense.
 The prosecution decided to call Smith as a rebuttal witness.
 Smith was not above selling out Waller to save his career.
 On April 7, 1902, Smith perjured himself again by denying that he had given any special verbal orders to Waller.

 In response, Waller revealed Smith's order to him and produced three officers who corroborated Waller's version of the Smith–Waller conversation, and copies of every written order he had received from Smith.
 Waller informed the court he had been directed to take no prisoners and to kill every male Filipino over 10.

 General Adna Chaffee, military governor of the Philippines, cabled the War Department requesting permission to keep Smith in the islands for a short time, since he feared that Smith, if given the opportunity to talk to reporters, could speak "absurdly unwise" and might say things contrary to the facts established in the case, "or act like an unbalanced lunatic."

 Smith's court-martial

 In May 1902, Smith faced a court-martial for his orders, being tried not for murder or other war crimes, but for "conduct to the prejudice of good order and military discipline".
 The court-martial found Smith guilty and sentenced him "to be admonished by the reviewing authority."

 To ease the subsequent public outcry in America, Secretary of War Elihu Root recommended that Smith be retired.
 President Roosevelt accepted this recommendation, and ordered Smith's retirement from the Army, with no additional punishment.
-General J. Franklin Bell was never investigated.